guptasu/mixer/doc/dev/adapters.md

 </table>

- In the next section we?ll look in more detail about adapter lifecycle.* * *
+ In the next section we'll look in more detail about adapter lifecycle.* * *

 # Adapter life cycle